Chimpanzee Trekking at Kibale Forest National Park

 Chimpanzee Trekking at Kyambura Gorge, Queen Elizabeth National Park

 Queen Elizabeth National Park is Uganda’s most visited national park.
-Queen Elizabeth National Park is famous for its stunning savanna, a home range for different species of wildlife.
+Queen Elizabeth National Park is famous for its stunning savanna, a home range for different wildlife species.
 There are lions, buffalo, elephants, and many other animal species.
 In the southern sector of Ishasha, you will find the only tree-climbing lions in East Africa.
-Bamboo Ecotours offers safaris to the park for wildlife viewing (lions, elephants, buffalo), game drive at the Kazinga channel where you can encounter hippos and hundreds of bird species, and a trip to the Ishasha sector for tree-climbing lions.
-Chimpanzee trekking is also possible in the Kyambura gorge section Queen Elizabeth National Park.
+Bamboo Ecotours offers safaris to the park for wildlife viewing (lions, elephants, buffalo), a game drive at the Kazinga channel where you can encounter hippos and hundreds of bird species, and a trip to the Ishasha sector for tree-climbing lions.
+Chimpanzee trekking is also possible in the Kyambura gorge section of Queen Elizabeth National Park.